-Jim Williamson CPA, CIA, CGAP, CGFM City Auditor Jim joined the Office of the City Auditor in 1988, was appointed City Auditor in 2008, and has over 32 years of auditing experience.
+Jim Williamson CPA, CIA, CGAP, CGFM City Auditor Jim joined the Office of the City Auditor in 1988, was appointed City Auditor in 2008, and has over 33 years of auditing experience.
 Jim has held several positions with ALGA including President and Peer Review Committee Chair as well as several positions with the IIA's Oklahoma City Chapter including President.
-He serves as Past-Chair on the Peer Review Oversight Committee for the Oklahoma Accountancy Board.
-Jim is also an AICPA, OSCPA, ACFE and AGA member.
-Matt Weller CPA Assistant City Auditor Matt joined the Office of the City Auditor in 2000 and has over 21 years of auditing experience.
+He serves as Past-Chair on the Peer Review Oversight Committee for the Oklahoma Accountancy Board and on the Executive Committee for the ACFE's Oklahoma City Chapter.
+Jim is also an AICPA, OSCPA, and AGA member.
+Matt Weller CPA Assistant City Auditor Matt joined the Office of the City Auditor in 2000 and has over 23 years of auditing experience.
 He currently serves on the ALGA Board of Directors after previously serving on the ALGA Peer Review Committee in various capacities including Chair.
 Matt has previously served as President, Treasurer, and on the Board of Governors for the IIA's Oklahoma City Chapter.
 Matt is also a member of the AICPA and OSCPA.
-Brett Rangel MS, CIA, CRMA Audit Manager Brett joined the Office of the City Auditor in 1995 and has over 18 years of auditing experience.
-He has served in several positions with ALGA including Communications Committee Chair.
-Brett has also served in several positions with the Oklahoma City Chapter of the IIA including President, on the Board of Governors, and several Committee Chair positions.
+Brett Rangel MS, CIA, CRMA Audit Manager Brett joined the Office of the City Auditor in 1995 and has over 20 years of auditing experience.
+He has served in several positions with ALGA, including Communications Committee Chair.
+Brett has also served in several positions in the IIA's Oklahoma City Chapter, including President, Board of Governors, and several Committee Chair positions.
 Janet McWilliams CPA Audit Manager Janet joined the Office of the City Auditor in 2009 after over 24 years of non-profit accounting and management experience.
-She currently serves as Chair of ALGA's Long Term Conference Planning Committee.
-Janet has held several positions, including President, for the Oklahoma Association of College and University Business Officers.
+She currently serves as Past-Chair on the ALGA Long Term Conference Planning Committee.
+Janet has held several positions for the Oklahoma Association of College and University Business Officers including President.
 She is also an IIA and OSCPA member.

 Lori Rice MBA Audit Manager Lori joined the Office of the City Auditor in 2009 after previously gaining over 15 years of experience in accounting and financial operations management in the private sector.
 She is certified in the Six Sigma business management strategy.
-Lori currently serves as Treasurer of the IIA's Oklahoma City Chapter, and has formerly served as President, Secretary, and on the Board of Governors.
+Lori currently serves on the Board of Governors of the IIA's Oklahoma City Chapter, and has formerly served as President, Secretary, and Treasurer.
 Tim Alvarez CICA Senior Auditor Tim joined the Office of the City Auditor in 1989.
-He has over 29 years of auditing experience and two years of corporate accounting experience.
+He has over 31 years of auditing experience and two years of corporate accounting experience.
 Tim currently serves as the Associate Trustee of the IIA's Oklahoma City Chapter and previously served on the Board of Governors.
 He is also a member of the IIC.
 Pamela Martindale MBA Senior Auditor Pamela joined the Office of the City Auditor in 2008.
-She has over 11 years of auditing experience.
-Pamela currently serves as Webmaster and on the Board of Governors for the IIA's Oklahoma City Chapter and previously served as President, 1 st Vice President, and Secretary.
+She has over 13 years of auditing experience.
+Pamela currently serves as Webmaster, Survey Chair and is on the Board of Governors for the IIA's Oklahoma City Chapter after previously serving as President, 1 st Vice President, and Secretary.